kekeshukk/maf_verilog/README.md

-Maybe there is somebody could make rotten wood be a beautiful stone
+Maybe there is somebody could make  rotten woods be a beautiful stone